-"We're kind of tucked away up here, but there's a lot going on," said Mark Hancock, publicity coordinator for Gualala Arts.
-"We have over 100 advertized performances and events each year, and over 1,000 calendared events. … Something happens at the center almost every day and every night."
+Although the center is kind of tucked away on the rugged coastline, there's a lot going on.
+It offers more than 100 advertized performances and events each year, and more than 1,000 calendared events.
+Something happens at the Gualala Arts Center almost every day and every night.

 That includes concerts, live theater, dance, and cultural presentations; fairs and festivals of all types; and monthly art exhibits.
 Don't forget the classes and workshops in painting, drawing, ceramics, sculpture, pottery, quilting, cooking, Tai Chi, aerobics, and karate (to name a few); children's activities including a two-week summer camp; lectures on a variety of subjects; and a wide range of interest groups.

 And that's probably just a partial list — possibly more than a few items were left out.
 Plus, the center's facilities are rented for about four to eight weddings or other private events each year.
 It's a busy place.

 Whale & Jazz Festival from April to June includes concerts, jazz-related artwork, jazz films, information/education about whales, and the annual Chowder Challenge, which includes a traditional New Orleans jazz concert.